impagina/htdocs-grav-pages/06.news/2020-11-12-scribus-156/item.md

 There are also some news about the Scribus code itself.

 - C++ 11 and Qt 5.14 are now required.
-- A big effort has been made to clean up the code, using modern C++ syntax and remove compiler warnings (and dead code).
+- A big effort has been made to clean up the code, using modern C++ syntax and squash many compiler warnings (and dead code has been removed).

 ### What is still experimental?

 While this Scribus release can be considered stable, there are parts of it that are still experimental and should be _handled with care_:

-- Footnotes, Lists, Marks:they have much improved, but those features cannot yet be described as stable.
-You're welcome to test them, but please check thoroughly if they fit your needs, before starting using them in production.
+- Footnotes, lists, marks: they have much improved, but those features cannot yet be described as stable.
+You're welcome to test them, but please check thoroughly, if they fit your needs: before starting using them in production.
 - Drop shadows.
 - Tables: this is a special case: technically, they work as specified.
 But in most (if not all) cases you're better off by using tabs or importing a table from an external program (as SVG, PDF or PNG).
 - Undo: It mostly works, and no document breakage have been reported in a long time.
 But there are still commands that cannot be undone.
 In doubt, hands off the Ctrl-z!

-Luckily enough, bug in those features will only affect you if you use them and they should not affect the overall stability of Scribus.
+Luckily enough, bug in those features will only affect you, if you use them and they should not affect the overall stability of Scribus.

 ### The final notes...

 Thanks to everybody has contributed to this release.
+The work on 1.5.7 has already started...

 The [complete changelog](https://bugs.scribus.net/changelog_page.php?version_id=110) is available in the [bug tracker](https://bugs.scribus.net) and you can find the [official release notes](https://wiki.scribus.net/canvas/1.5.6_Release) in the [Wiki](https://wiki.scribus.net).